oconnor663/bao/docs/spec.md

 point in the tree.

 So, what happens if the decoder gets sloppy?
-Of course the implementation could neglect to check any hashes at all, providing no security.
-Assuming the implementation does check hashes, there are couple other subtle mistakes that can still come up in practice (insofar as I made them myself in early versions of the reference implementation).
+Of course the implementation could neglect to check any CVs at all, providing no security.
+Assuming the implementation does check CVs, there are couple other subtle mistakes that can still come up in practice (insofar as I made them myself in early versions of Bao).

 The first one, we just mentioned: failure to uphold the "final chunk requirement".
 As a special case, recall that the empty tree consists of a